Juhi-05/Code_Alpha_Basic-packet-sniffer/README.md

 I have written a code here which imports the sniff function from scapy.
 Then the IP layer is imported.
 A function which takes one argument at a time.
-Then we have the main packet sniffing function.
+(The screenshot contains the output)